Wildfire: The Garage’s Pre-Accelerator Program

 Wildfire is comprised of three vital pillars: development of the entrepreneurial toolkit, learning to sell yourself and your idea via pitch practice, and gaining an entrepreneurial mindset.
 Through thoughtful content workshops, team building activities, and one-on-one guidance, students learn the ABC’s of entrepreneurship, master the art of storytelling, and develop important soft skills like resiliency and the ability to have difficult conversations.
 Student teams are also offered a stipend to sustain their ventures through the summer.

-Applications for Wildfire open every Spring.
+Applications for Wildfire are currently closed.

 Up to 10 teams are accepted.
 Although Wildfire is primarily focused on Northwestern students, teams can have members from other universities as long as all participating team members commit to the full 10 weeks of the program.

 Wildfire teams go on to compete in business competitions, fundraise, or even get acquired.